MiaoYuu/miaoyuu.github.io/_pages/teaching.md

 ## Student Evaluations

 **AY 2021–22:**
-- 90 % agreed or strongly agreed that the tutorials helped them learn (mean score 87.8 / 100).
+- 90 % agreed or strongly agreed that the tutorials helped them learn (mean 87.8 / 100).
 - 92 % agreed or strongly agreed that the tutor communicated material effectively (mean 87.8 / 100).
 - 91 % agreed or strongly agreed that the tutor provided helpful feedback (mean 88.4 / 100).